 Having said that, we will give two examples of Jira to ServiceNow integration use cases to illustrate further the importance of having it in place.

 The service desk team receives a new incident in their ServiceNow queue.
 After investigating the issue, they find out that the problem is a result of a software bug and should be handled by the development team.

-A team member needs to open a ticket in Jira manually, and log-in all necessary details, attachments and other log files.
+A team member needs to log a Jira issue or jira bug manually, and log-in all necessary details, attachments and other files.
 After the DevOps team receives the ticket and fixes the issue, they need to log in to ServiceNow and update/close the ticket.

 This exercise is not only time-consuming, but almost every time it leads to someone forgetting to log extra details, or to update the ticket status.

-When choosing an integration platform to connect ServiceNow and Jira or any other tools, you need to take a few main things into consideration:
+When choosing an integration platform which can integrate ServiceNow and Jira or any other tools, you need to take a few main things into consideration:

 - A standalone integration platform: Standalone integration platforms are proven to be better than plug-ins.
 The reason behind this is to have a single source and UI for all your integrations, while at the same time not having to make any changes to your source and target systems.
 It is easier to do and much better in terms of security.

 - No-Code Integration Tools: Writing scripts and lines of code is old-school, burdensome, and time-consuming.
 Not to mention you need to have knowledge of how to actually do that.
 No-code integration platforms give you the ability to build any integration in a few clicks from drop-down menus.